zama-ai/concrete/docs/core-features/rounding.md

 # Rounding

+This document details the concept of rounding, and how it is used in Concrete to make some FHE computations especially faster.

 Table lookups have a strict constraint on the number of bits they support.
 This can be limiting, especially if you don't need exact precision.
 As well as this, using larger bit-widths leads to slower table lookups.

 To overcome these issues, rounded table lookups are introduced.
 This operation provides a way to round the least significant bits of a large integer and then apply the table lookup on the resulting (smaller) value.